How to add multiple products to the cart at once in WooCommerce

 Take a look at the screenshot below.
 It shows a typical product table listing a set of products.
-The table has columns for things like product image, name, and description, as well as a column where the user can choose quantity for each item.
+The table has columns for things like product image, name, and description, as well as a column where the user can choose a quantity for each item.

-There’s also a checkbox down the left hand side which allows the user to select multiple products and use the button at the bottom of the table to add all these products to the cart in one hit.
+There’s also a checkbox down the left-hand side, which allows the user to select multiple products and use the button at the bottom of the table to add all these products to the cart in one hit.

 You can see a demo of this product here.

 Add multiple products with a table plugin

 To achieve something like this, you need the WooCommerce Product Table Ultimate plugin.

 List products in quick and easy order forms